We own 3000 square feet of land in the Anandam Retirement Community.

 The one bedroom cottage built on it is 1000 sq feet.
 The rest, the 2000 sq feet garden running around the cottage it is lush and green with trees , shrubs and flowers that cover the once visible white cottage with a sloping roof .
 It is not a manicured garden by any means, but it is cool, green and shady , The windows of the cottage have reflectant sun film that helps reduce the room temperature by at least 2-3 degrees .

 We started planting 2 years ago when we moved into the cottage we call our Doll House.
-I asked Ramésh Harve a neighbour and a world renowned expert on Eco systems and Bio-Gardens, for some advice, because his late wife Sheila used to have the best garden in Anandam.
+I asked Ramésh Harve a neighbour, a world renowned expert on Eco systems and Bio-Gardens, for some advice, because his late wife Sheila used to have the best garden in Anandam.
 She was in the garden all the time and did all the work alongside the Gardeners, in rain or shine.
-Ramésh told me to make it an organic garden like Sheila’s garden by using only organic fertilizers and to install a drip irrigation.
+Ramésh told me to make it an organic garden like Sheila’s garden by using only organic fertilisers and to install a drip irrigation.

 We thanked him profusely and waved him a brisk goodbye promising to let him know.
 We then decided to get a local chap from Batlagundu .
 In our penny wise and pound foolish wisdom, we forgot another one of my husband Sam’s favourite quotes, “ if you throw peanuts, you get monkeys , “

 The local chap arrived on a motorbike with his assistant riding pillion.
 He walked around the garden in his lungi and did not take any pictures on a smartphone he did not have.
 He quoted a figure far removed from the previous Theni figure which pleased us immensely.
 He was given an advance to buy the materials and he went singing all the way to the bank.
 Unfortunately Ramesh was away overseas on some global consultation when all this was happening and returned only the night before the work was starting.